 The energy and demand impacts for customer sited solar PV generation systems participating in the program are based on fixed assumptions which are applied to the total project system capacity.
 The annual electricity generation is derived by multiplying the estimated annual production factor of 1,200 kWh per kW by the total system capacity (kW) to yield the estimated annual output (kWh).
 The combined values for all projects participating in a specified period are then summed up and converted to MWh for reporting purposes.

-Renewable Non-SRP

-Renewable Electric Storage

-The impact of Renewable Electric Storage, if any on net renewable energy generation will be analyzed over the coming year based upon quarterly performance reporting that is required of participants in this program.

 Appendix A Measure Lives